devBoysal/Boysal-portfolio/README.md

 - Create an index.md or index.html file for placeholder content

 ## 4. Run and initialise 11ty
-- Start 11ty and begin to generate static site content
+- Start 11ty and begin to generate static site content (use this if you'd like to run a rebuild into _site)
 ```bash
 $ npx eleventy
 ```